TessavWalstijn/firefox-dev.desktop/README.md

 Setting up Firefox Developer Edition in Ubuntu

 > NOTE: I am now recommending to install Firefox via the .deb packages for Debian-based distributions
-> The following instructions are from [Support Mozilla](https://support.mozilla.org/en-US/kb/install-firefox-linux#w_install-firefox-deb-package-for-debian-based-distributions) with the settings v124 & Linux.
+> The following instructions are from [Support Mozilla ¹](https://support.mozilla.org/en-US/kb/install-firefox-linux#w_install-firefox-deb-package-for-debian-based-distributions) with the settings v124 & Linux.

 1. Create a directory to store APT repository keys if it doesn't exist:
    ```bash